 If you own a group of turtles, the chances are high that you have seen them piling one over another.
 Did it surprise you?
 Frankly speaking, I was awestruck when I first saw my painted turtles piling one over another.

 What the hell they are doing?
 Will they kill the turtle at the bottom?
 So, I rushed to them to rescue the turtle at the bottom.
 But the second day I saw the same.
-So, I thought about searching the internet about the topic.
+So, I thought about searching the internet for the topic.

 I found that such piling is called a turtle stack.
 So, why do turtles stack?